-Contrite Allardyce 'deeply disappointed' at shock exit
+'Silly' Allardyce says error of judgment led to shock exit

 "I also regret my comments with regard to other individuals," he added.

-Allardyce won his only game in charge of England, a 1-0 World Cup qualifier triumph in Slovakia earlier this month, and he will be replaced by under-21 coach Gareth Southgate for the next four matches as the FA searches for a successor.
+Allardyce won his only game in charge of England, a World Cup qualifier in Slovakia earlier this month, by 1-0.
+He will be replaced by under-21 coach Gareth Southgate for the next four matches as the FA searches for a successor.

+He told reporters on Wednesday he could say no more about the sacking as he had a confidentiality agreement with the FA and was going abroad.

+"I'm going to go away and reflect on it.
+I'd like to wish all the England lads, Gareth, and the staff all the very best," he said.